 Dr. Alex Ilona Abramovich completed his Ph.D. in the Adult Education and Community Development program at the Ontario Institute for Studies in Education (OISE), University of Toronto, and his Master’s in the Critical Disability Studies program at York University.

-Alex has been working in the area of lesbian, gay, bisexual, transgender, transsexual, and queer (LGBTQ) youth homelessness for 7 years.
+Alex has been working in the area of lesbian, gay, bisexual, transgender, transsexual, and queer (LGBTQ) youth homelessness for almost 10 years.
 Alex is a nationally recognized leader in the area of LGBTQ youth homelessness and is one of few Canadian researchers studying the phenomenon of queer and trans youth homelessness.

 Alex’s Ph.D. study investigated what is holding up and sustaining the homophobia and transphobia in Toronto’s shelter system, how homophobia and transphobia occurs and is managed in the shelter system, and how broader policy issues serve to create oppressive contexts for LGBTQ youth.
 This study made it possible for the voices of LGBTQ youth experiencing homelessness to be heard in the context of a critical public health and social justice problem.
 This study was part of a large program of work that Alex has created in order to address and hopefully end LGBTQ youth homelessness in Canada.